msyphus/gif-collector/README.md

 # Demo

-This app can be accessed [here] (https://msyphus.github.io/gif-collector/)
+This app can be accessed [here.](https://msyphus.github.io/gif-collector/)

 # General